david2999999/Leet-Code-Youtube/README.md

         - What if we reached the last node?
 - Is the code optimized?
     - What can we do to optimize to code?
+    - Can we restructure the code?
+    - Are there vague variable naming?

 ### Time and Space Complexity
 - Average case?